Symptoms and Diagnosis of Cardiomyopathy

 Confirming a diagnosis may involve one or more medical procedures.
 If surgery is planned, a diagnostic procedure may be performed in preparation for surgery.
 Such diagnostic procedures may include:

-• Coronary angiography (PDF): This procedure often is done during cardiac catheterization.
+- Coronary angiography (PDF): This procedure often is done during cardiac catheterization.
 Dye that can be seen on an X-ray is injected into your coronary arteries.
-The dye allows your health care professional to study blood flow within your heart and blood vessels.
+The dye allows your health care professional to study blood flow or detect blockages within your heart and blood vessels.

-• Genetic testing: Your health care professional may suggest genetic testing to look for signs of cardiomyopathy in your parents, brothers and sisters or other family members.
+- Genetic testing: Your health care professional may suggest genetic testing to look for signs of cardiomyopathy in your parents, brothers and sisters or other family members.
 Genetic testing can show how the disease runs in families and can reveal the chances of parents passing the genes for the disease on to their children.
-Genetic testing may also be useful if is suspected that you may have cardiomyopathy, but you don’t yet exhibit signs or symptoms.
+Genetic testing may also be useful if it is suspected that you may have cardiomyopathy, but you don’t yet exhibit signs or symptoms.
+Learn about genetic testing for HCM.